Manchin and Sinema in discussions on climate, tax deal

 “We had a nice time.
 We had a nice time.
 Next?”
 Manchin said Tuesday when reporters pressed him for details of his chat with Sinema while she sat at the Senate dais.

-Asked again shed any light on whether Sinema will vote for the bill, which would give President Biden the biggest legislative victory of this first two years in office, Manchin said his colleague would make her own decision.
+Asked again to shed any light on whether Sinema will vote for the bill, which would give President Biden the biggest legislative victory of his first two years in office, Manchin said his colleague would make her own decision.

 “We’re exchanging text back and forth,” he said.
 She’s “extremely bright, she works hard, she makes good decisions based on facts.
 I’m reliant on that.”